While we?re all sitting on our hands waiting for Janet Yellen to make her move, or non move, it is time to reminisce.

 But India will escalate and go nuclear too.
 Over 100 million would die from the initial exchange.
 But when you add in unforeseen factors, like the broader environmental effects and crop failures (CORN), (WEAT), (SOYB), (DBA), that number could rise to 1-2 billion.
 This could happen as early as 2016.

-Nunn applauded current administration efforts to cripple the Iranian economy which has caused their currency to fall 30% in the past six months.
+Nunn applauded current administration efforts to cripple the Iranian economy which has caused their currency to fall 50% in the past two years.
 The strategy should be continued, even if innocents are hurt.